polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

 and saving our updated slot afterwards.
 This allows you to look at code as a dynamic living thing, possible to modify over time, according to your needs, whatever they may be.
 Arguably allowing you to from within your live production environment literally _semantically 'patch'_ your existing code.
-Hence your code is no longer a _"static"_ thing once deployed, but a living and changeable thing, you can _"mold"_ and change as you see fit.
+Hence your code is no longer a _"static"_ thing once deployed, but a living and changeable thing you can _"mold"_ and change as you see fit.
 In a way this allows you to treat your Hyperlambda code the same way you treat your relational database system, by providing CRUD capabilities on your codebase, allowing you to change it over time, almost the same way you'd change data in your database.
 This is only possible because of Hyperlambda's extreme meta data capabilities, implying it is super structured in its format, allowing you to semantically traverse it the same way you would semantically traverse an XML document, and/or a JSON object.

+One favourite of mine is to combine these features with the cryptographic lambda invocations, to patch and administrate a multitude of servers dynamically, giving you orchestration capabilities on your servers, from a single point of administration, to administer a heterogenous environment consisting of a multitude of servers.
+However ...

-Only your fantasy sets the limits here ...
+> Only your imagination sets the limits here ...

 ## Persisting dynamic slots